openturns/openturns/python/doc/theory/reliability_sensitivity/strong_maximum_test.rst

 Points are described by their coordinates in the :math:`\vect{x}`-space.

-| The parameter :math:`\tau` is directly linked to the hypothesis
-  according to which the boundary of the space :math:`\cD_f` is supposed to be well approximated by a plane near the design point, which is primordial for a FORM approximation of the probability content of :math:`\cD_f`.
+The parameter :math:`\tau` is directly linked to the hypothesis according to which the boundary of the space :math:`\cD_f` is supposed to be well approximated by a plane near the design point, which is primordial for a FORM approximation of the probability content of :math:`\cD_f`.
 Increasing :math:`\tau` is increasing the area where the approximation FORM is applied.

-| The parameter :math:`\tau` also serves as a measure of distance from
-  the design point :math:`\vect{OP}^*` for a hypothetical local maximum: the greater it is, the further we search for another local maximum.
+The parameter :math:`\tau` also serves as a measure of distance from the design point :math:`P^*` for a hypothetical local maximum: the larger it is, the further we search for another local maximum.
-| Numerical experiments show that it is recommended to take
-  :math:`\tau \leq 4` (see the given reference below).
+Numerical experiments show that it is recommended to take :math:`\tau \leq 4` (see the given reference below).

-| The following table helps to quantify the parameters of the test for a
-  problem of dimension 5.
+The following table helps to quantify the parameters of the test for a problem of dimension 5.

 +-------------------+-----------------------+----------------+---------------+--------------------------------+-------------+